 Due to the potential for patient exploitation, the Medical Board opposes licensees participating in exclusive distributorships and/or personal branding, or persuading patients to become dealers or distributors of profit making goods or services.

 Licensees should not sell any non health-related goods from their offices or other treatment settings.
 (This does not preclude selling of such low cost items on an occasional basis for the benefit of charitable or community organizations, provided the licensee receives no share of the proceeds, and patients are not pressured to purchase.)

-All decisions regarding sales of items by the physician or his/her staff from the physician’s office or other place where health care services are provided, must always be guided by what is in the patient’s best interest.
+All decisions regarding sales of items by the licensee or staff from the licensee’s office or other place where health care services are provided, must always be guided by what is in the patient’s best interest.